wonmaungthein/directory-of-services/script/Doc.md

 - The array of postcodes which are generated from getPostcodes function have some invalid postcodes(for example: “london”, “various locations”).
 This issue is coming from the original data from the spreadsheet.

-# How to run the scripts

-- use npm start to run `data.js` to get the flattened array of objects which is going to be written in the `updatedOrganisations.json`.
-- After getting `updatedOrganisations.json` call convertToJsonFile(getPostcodes(organisations), 'postcodes') function at end addLatLong.js file then run node addLatLong.js to get postcodes, then run run node addLatLong.js again to get the final usable JSON format in the `newDta.json` file which we can migrate it to our database.